JuliaCostaDeSousa/holbertonschool-low_level_programming/variadic_functions/README.md

     * **Prototype** : `void print_strings(const char *separator, const unsigned int n, ...);`
 	* where separator is the string to be printed between the strings
 	* and n is the number of strings passed to the function
-	* You are allowed to use printf
+	* ⚠️You are allowed to use printf
-	* If separator is NULL, don’t print it
+	* ⚠️If separator is NULL, don’t print it
-	* If one of the string is NULL, print (nil) instead
+	* ⚠️If one of the string is NULL, print (nil) instead
-	* Print a new line at the end of your function
+	* ⚠️Print a new line at the end of your function

 * ✅ **3.
 To be is a to be the value of a variable**